-Commercial Photography work can be quite well paid so you really need to know what you are doing, coupled with the ability to deliver on time.
+Commercial photography work can be quite well paid so you really need to know what you are doing.
+Couple that with the ability to deliver on time.

 You need to be able to think on your feet and have an instant solution for any problems that arise.
 It is normally an area in which a photographer will specialise or only enter into after a few years experience under his/her belt.

 Each needs its own set of skills and experience as well as top notch equipment.

 More often than not, your work will be spread across the pages of a quality glossy magazine.
 Perhaps even displayed larger than life on billboards all over town.
 It may be used for a special, one-off promotion so it needs to be the best it can.

 As glamorous as it sounds, travel photography can also be hard work.
 A client may need a very specific kind of shot that is critical to their campaign.
 You may be under a strict deadline and also entirely dependent on the weather at the same time.

 If you see travel photography as the be all and end all of your photographic life, you would do well to start creating a huge library of stock images everywhere you go.
 There may just come a time when you need to pull on your resources.